phil-opp/blog_os/blog/content/posts/02-entering-longmode/index.md

 To identity map the first gigabyte of our kernel with 512 2MiB pages, we need one P4, one P3, and one P2 table.
 Of course we will replace them with finer-grained tables later.
 But now that we're stuck with assembly, we choose the easiest way.

 We can add these two tables at the beginning[^page_table_alignment] of the `.bss` section:

-[^page_table_alignment]: Page tables need to be page-aligned as the bits 0-11 are used for flags.
-By putting these tables at the beginning of `.bss`, the linker can just page align the whole section and we don't have unused padding bytes in between.

 ```nasm
 ...